-Description: Our inventory consists of manufactured items and purchased merchandise held for resale.
+Our inventory consists of manufactured items and purchased merchandise held for resale.
 Inventories are stated at the lower of cost (determined using the moving average cost method) or net realizable value.
 We capitalize the cost of inbound freight, duties, and receiving and handling costs to bring purchased materials into our distribution network.
 The labor and overhead costs incurred in connection with the production process are included in the value of manufactured finished goods.

-Judgement and uncertainties involved in the estimate: We provide provisions for losses related to shrinkage and other amounts that are otherwise not expected to be fully recoverable.
+We provide provisions for losses related to shrinkage and other amounts that are otherwise not expected to be fully recoverable.
 These provisions are calculated based on historical shrinkage, selling price, margin and current business trends.
 These estimates have calculations that require management to make assumptions based on the current rate of sales, age, salability and profitability of inventory, historical percentages that can be affected by changes in our merchandising mix, customer preferences, rates of sell through and changes in actual shrinkage trends.

-Effect if actual results differ from the assumptions: We do not believe there is a reasonable likelihood that there will be a material change in the assumptions we use to calculate our inventory provisions.
+We do not believe there is a reasonable likelihood that there will be a material change in the assumptions we use to calculate our inventory provisions.
 However, if actual results are not consistent with our estimates and assumptions, we may be exposed to losses that could be material.
-A 10% change in in our inventory valuation and shrinkage reserves at December 31, 2022 would have had a \$0.1 million net impact on operating income during fiscal 2022.
+As of December 31, 2021 and 2020, the balance of the inventory reserves was \$0.5 million and \$0.6 million, respectively.